wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/capstone.md

 Your manager has tasked you with decreasing the total execution time for executing the two tasks.
-Ignoring things like hardware wear-and-tear and reliability, you have some decisions to make as far as allocating funds to upgrade the compute used to run the tasks.
+Ignoring things like hardware wear-and-tear and reliability, you have some decisions to make as far as allocating funds to upgrade the computer used to run the tasks.
 Here are possible upgrades:

 ##### CPU Upgrades
   1. Keep current 50 Gflop/sec CPU for $0